stepanaromanov/martech_engineering/api_connections/README.md

 ### google_sheets_etl.py

 The script checks if google sheets token expired or doesn't exist and receives a new one if needed.
-And after that, the script gets the data from google sheet cells, transform it and then loads it into local PostgreSQL database.
+And after that, the script gets the data from google sheet cells, transform it with pandas and then loads it into local PostgreSQL database.

 ### google_analytics_4_etl.py